rylansedlacek/GroceryApplication/README.md

        java Interface ../files/test.store

-6. Follow the prompts to "mess around" with the program.
+6. Follow the prompts to use the program.

 <h2>Features:</h2>